katsh927/anim-435-2024-14440379/assignment4/README.md

 Features:
 - Creates a sphere and cube with names based on the environment variable NAMEGEO
 - Positions the objects and groups them together
-- Gives feedback about the created objects
+- Gives feedback about the created objects, or lack thereof

 Installation:
 - Maya 2020 or later